ssegers/sMVC/README.md

 So sMVC is not a complete framework that already contains all kinds of libraries and software components.
-Out-of-the-box it only offers an MVC structure with support for database operations via the PDO class The framework can be extended according to your own needs by own classes and functions or by third-party libraries (https://packagist.org/) that you can install via composer.
+Out-of-the-box it only offers an MVC structure with support for database operations via the PDO class The framework can be extended according to your own needs by own classes and functions or by third-party libraries (https://packagist.org/) that you can install through composer.
 This means the framework is the ideal basis to master programming in PHP.

 ## Composer